Investment loan structure that thinks past the purchase

 Can you help with multiple properties?

-Yes, lender choice and structure become even more important as a portfolio grows.
+Yes.
+Existing loan limits, rental income treatment, cross-collateralisation, lender exposure and future borrowing plans become more important as a portfolio grows.